-- Volunteer Fire Departments must register in OLAS prior to filling out an VFA application.
-It is the responsibility of the VFD to remember the department's user name and password to OLAS.
-If forgotten, one can click the links for forgotten user name and/or password on the sign in page. - Be sure to mark the "Yes" radio button when asked if you are Volunteer Fire Department, even if you have a couple of salaried members, you can still be considered a VFD. - A Fire Department Identification Number (FDID) is required to register in OLAS.
-FDIDs can be found here (second column): - http://www.dps.alaska.gov/Fire/FDRegistration - A State of Alaska (SOA) Vendor Number is a required element of the application process.
-An SOA vendor number is required in order to send VFA checks to successful applicants.
-SOA Vendor numbers can be obtained at: http://doa.alaska.gov/dof/iris/vendor.html Please obtain a vendor number prior to filling out and submitting an application.
-If your fire department lies with in an organized borough, for example, the Kenai Peninsula Borough, please contact your borough to obtain the correct SOA vendor number for your department.
-Also check with the administrative officer for your fire department to see if an SOA vendor number has already been issued.
-Forestry CANNOT assist with obtaining or finding a VFD's SOA vendor number. - OLAS will not accept applications summitted after the deadline of 2400 on January 31, 2019. - Each applicant must meet the match requirements.
-This means that for every VFA grant dollar, a 10% or higher match (cash or in-kind; refer to page 7) dollar must be provided by the fire department.
-The total "project" value is 100% (90% VFA / 10% match). - Project Detail Information (requested items) - ➤ Total Cost: The actual cost of the items being applied for purchase. - Cash match: Dollars spent to purchase items included on the grant and documented on the invoice.
-The cash supplied for the balance of the purchase will satisfy the LOCAL FIRE AGENCY match requirements. - ➤ In-kind match: The LOCAL FIRE AGENCY non-monetary matching portion of the grant award that has measurable value and is donated or volunteered.
-These contributions may be used when cash match is not available for the LOCAL FIRE AGENCY share of the matching funds. - > LOCAL FIRE AGENCY can use both cash and/or in-kind match in the grant application. - The columns will automatically total at the bottom (Total Cost, Matching Share Amount). - Group items as much as reasonably possible, yet being specific enough to provide information to the selection committee is encouraged.
-For example, if LOCAL FIRE AGENCY wants to purchase wildland hose it can be listed on one line: Wildland Hose 4-1'x100", 1-11⁄2"x50'.
-Same listings apply for nozzles, adapters, etc. - A vendor PPE package is one-line item, do not list items within the PPE package separately.
+- OLAS will not accept applications summited after the deadline of 2400 on January 31, 2021. - Each applicant must meet the match requirements.
+This means that for every VFA grant dollar, a 10% or higher match (cash or in-kind; refer to page 10) must be provided by the fire department.
+The total "project" value is 100% (90% VFA / 10% match). - Project Detail Information (requested items) - > Total Cost: The actual cost of the items being applied for purchase. - Cash match: Dollars spent to purchase items included on the grant and documented on the invoice.
+The cash supplied for the balance of the purchase will satisfy the LOCAL FIRE AGENCY match requirements. - In-kind match: The LOCAL FIRE AGENCY non-monetary matching portion of the grant award that has measurable value and is donated or volunteered.
+These contributions may be used when cash match is not available for the LOCAL FIRE AGENCY share of the matching funds. - LOCAL FIRE AGENCY can use both cash and/or in-kind match in the grant application. - The columns will automatically total at the bottom (Total Cost, Matching Share Amount). - Group items as much as reasonably possible yet being specific enough to provide information to the selection committee is encouraged.
+For example, if LOCAL FIRE

+AGENCY wants to purchase wildland hose it can be listed on one line: Wildland Hose -4-1'x100", $1-1\frac{1}{2}$ "x50'.
+Same listings apply for nozzles, adapters, etc.

+- A vendor PPE package is one-line item, do not list items within the PPE package separately.
 Only a vendor PPE package can include footwear/boots. - The application must be electronically signed by an authorized agent of the fire department (Fire Chief, Treasurer, or Board Chairperson).
 The application must include the required federal forms with signature; AD-1047, AD-1049, FS-1500-35, SF-424B.
+The federal forms must be downloaded, signed, scanned and uploaded into OLAS.